edits: 10/2015, 4/2019

 Forgiveness... the first step

 Jesus Christ certainly infuriated the religious people of his day claiming to be the very personification of God on earth.
 And when teaching on the law, Christ made sure that anyone judging themselves better than another for having followed the law so well was put in their place, by making the law to even more difficult.
-He mentioned for example that maintaining anger against your brother was the equivalent of murder (Matt.5:21‑22)!
+For example, Jesus said maintaining anger against your brother without cause might incur the same judgment as murder (Matt.5:21‑22)!
 And said that anyone divorced who had married again was guilty of adultery (Matt.5:32).
 Indirectly, Jesus was trying to show everyone that no one can live up to the requirements of the law.
 In one case, after suggesting that is was harder for a rich man to enter the kingdom of heaven then for a camel to pass through a needle's eye (Matt.19:23‑24), his disciples wondered and asked whether anyone could be saved.
 To this Christ replied, "With man this is impossible, but with God all things are possible" (Matt.19:26).
-Everyone is less then perfect in some area, and anyone who is honest will admit further that they are much less then perfect in many areas.
+Everyone is less then perfect in some area, and anyone who is honest will further admit that they are much less then perfect in many areas.
 To everyone who was humble enough to realize this, Christ would demonstrate healing and mercy.
 Whenever given the opportunity, Jesus would simply forgive people for their sins (Luke 5:20‑21).
 Naturally, this would infuriate the religious people even more, and sadly this is often still the case today.

 Forgiveness!
 What a concept!
 One of Christ's followers asked how many times a day he should forgive someone who sins against him.
 "Seven times?"
 He asked?
 But Jesus said no, saying instead that you should forgive someone 70 times 7 times in a day (Matt.18:21‑22)!
 Obviously the intended meaning was to have no limit on forgiveness, and few of us can imagine being that tolerant of anyone's continued misdeeds.
 Yet we may be sure from this example that there is indeed no limit on how much forgiveness we can count on from God!